 Before you appeal

-You are stongly advised to seek the advice of the Students' Union Advice and Information Service before submitting an appeal.
+You may wish to contact the Students' Union Advice and Information Service, however, deadlines in this policy should be adhered to; do not delay dealing with your appeal waiting for a Student Union appointment.
 You may contact the Advice and Information Service on 020 8223 7025 or email email@example.com

 If you decide to appeal